Canada: Government and Economy

 • Compare the Canadian and U.S. federal governments.

-Why do you think people celebrate their countries and say an oath of citizenship?
+Why do you think Canadians celebrate their country and say an oath of citizenship?
 What is the equivalent in the United States?

 Post your answer